Hospice & Palliative Care

 Hospice care and palliative care are very similar when it comes to the most important issue for dying people: care.
-Most people have heard of hospice care and have a general idea of what services hospice provides.
-What they don’t know or what may become confusing is that hospice provides “palliative care,” and that palliative care is both a method of administering “comfort” care and increasingly, an administered system of palliative care offered most prevalently by hospitals.
+Palliative care is both a method of administering “comfort” measures and increasing quality of life.